Harry Potter: Hogwarts Mystery: Volume 2

+Ruby is assigned to actual Magical Maintenance (the cover up for ROCC agents) at the Ministry deciding she might still be useful to them.
+The player character is assigned to investigate cursed places.

 Development and release

 Harry Potter: Hogwarts Mystery was developed and published by Los Angeles-based mobile video game company Jam City.
 The game was licensed to Portkey Games, a publishing label established by Warner Bros.
 Interactive Entertainment to create games based on Harry Potter, with Hogwarts Mystery being the label's debut game.
 Actors from the Harry Potter film series such as Michael Gambon, Maggie Smith, Gemma Jones, Sally Mortemore, Warwick Davis, and Zoë Wanamaker voice their respective characters from the films.

 The game was first announced on 18 January 2018 with a scheduled release on Android and iOS mobile devices on 25 April 2018.
 The game's release featured many components found in freemium games, such as microtransactions.
 Following backlash from fans, many of these microtransactions were reduced in price.

+The story of Hogwarts Mystery is concocted in a writers' room, in a manner similar to a television show.